 Temporary Changes to the Pre-Application Advice Service

-Customer and Business Support Team Advisors will continue to offer advice on whether planning permission is required.
+Until such time as the full pre-application advice service is reinstated, Customer and Business Support Team Advisors will continue to offer advice on whether planning permission is required.
 The advisors will also signpost enquirers to the planning advice available on the website including validation guidance, planning policies, the Design Guide and other supplementary planning policy documents.

 The Development Management Service will continue to offer chargeable pre-application advice submitted for works related to: